 Fund Operating Expenses

-Like mutual funds, there are additional expenses to the management fee with ETFs such as advisery services, administration, and recordkeeping, among other things.
+Like managed funds, there are additional expenses to the management fee with ETFs such as advisory services, administration, and recordkeeping, among other things.
 These fees are also commonly called an “expense ratio” and are expressed as a percentage of fund assets and paid annually.